Time Will Crawl: Background and release

 "Time Will Crawl" was written and recorded by Bowie in mid– to late–1986 at Mountain Studios in Montreux, Switzerland.
 He produced the recording alongside David Richards.
 Initially the track was titled "How We War", but Bowie changed the name prior to the album's release.
 Lyrically, the song addresses the pollution and destruction of the planet by industry.
 Bowie has cited hearing of the Chernobyl disaster in April 1986 as the genesis of the lyrics, and was in Switzerland at the time of the accident.
 He said, "I was taking a break from recording [...] it was a beautiful day and we were outside on a small piece of lawn facing the Alps and the lake.
 Our engineer, who had been listening to the radio, shot out of the studio and shouted: 'There's a whole lot of shit going down in Russia.'
 The Swiss news had picked up a Norwegian radio station that was screaming – to anyone who would listen – that huge billowing clouds were moving over from the Motherland and they weren't rain clouds."
 In another contemporary interview, Bowie said that the song "deals with the idea that someone in one's own community could be the one responsible for blowing up the world."
 At the time, he also stated that it was his favourite song from the album.

-"Time Will Crawl" was released in June 1987 by EMI, featuring a cover version Tina Turner's "Girls" (1987) as its B-side.
+"Time Will Crawl" was released in June 1987 by EMI.
+As a B-side, the single featured Bowie's version "Girls" which he had written with Erdal Kizilcay earlier in 1986 and offered to Tina Turner for release on her album Break Every Rule (1986) first.